How To Write An Angry Email Professionally

 This might be hard to do all the time, but at least make an effort.
 It will have a positive impact on the way the recipient reads your email.
-Hopefully, thanks to your actions, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated with the situation.
+Hopefully, thanks to your actions, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated.

 Include Some Positive Reinforcement